Shopify Collections: How to Add Product Collections & Why They’re So Important

 Once you've chosen your collection type, save your progress and get ready to start adding products to your collection.

-Now to get to the bread and butter of building collections—the products.
+Now to get to the bread and butter—adding products to collections.

-You can add products in one of two ways: manually or automated through rules.
+You can add a product to collections in one of two ways: manually or automated through rules.

 Once you save your collection, your collection type cannot be changed.
 Luckily, it’s easy to create a new one.